ganeshnikat/spring-boot/StudentRestWebService/README.md

-# Spring-Boot CRUD Operations with Hard-Coded Data
+# Spring-Boot CRUD Operations with Mocked Data

 This REST Webservice has Following operations